 Additionally, as Ferland et al. (1996) discuss, He II λ1640 decreases with increasing Z due to the increased abundance of heavy elements which contribute to an increasing fraction of the total gas opacity and absorb much of the helium-ionizing radiation.
 Accordingly, our grids show that at 5.0 Z⊙ He II emission is approximately 0.6 the He II emission at 0.2 Z⊙ (Figure 5a, row e).

-In regards to emission line predictions for Lyα and He II λ1640, Raiter, Schaerer, and Fosbury (2013) show that at very low metallicities (< 0.01 Z⊙), emission line predictions for these two emission lines begin to deviate from their case B values due to enhanced collisional effects from a lack of coolants.
-In hydrogen, this leads to increase in n = 2 populations, from which additional ionization can occur, thus increasing the overall ionization rate.
-In most physical situations, including the ones presented in this paper, the case B approximation is appropriate given that our low metallicity simulations still contain a significant number of coolants, so collisional effects are less important than one would expect for a primordial composition nebula.
-However, we note that very low metallicity environments can occur in high-z galaxies, so observers should remain cautious about using common approximations.

 4.2.2 Optical Emission Lines